cla-bit/PayStackEase/docs/source/charges.rst

 Charge Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.charges

-Wrapper for Paystack Charges API.
+This wrapper class facilitates synchronous interaction with Paystack Charges API.
 The Charge API allows you to configure payment channel of your choice when initiating a payment.

 To access the Charges API methods, you need to call the ``charges`` instance method from ``PayStackBase``.